 What is the difference between modular and composable commerce?

 Even if composable commerce is new to you, you may have heard of its close relative: modular commerce.
-Both are examples of headless commerce—a type of software architecture where the frontend is decoupled from the backend.
-This separation means the front end can be updated without interfering with the backend.
+Both are examples of headless commerce—a type of software architecture where the front end is decoupled from the backend.
+This separation means the front end can be updated without interfering with the back end.

 Think of modular commerce as having the ability to combine bricks from different LEGO sets.
 By comparison, composable commerce is analogous to combining bricks from any toy brand in any configuration you desire.